VM Motori: Products and licensing

 In 1947, the company produced the first Italian air-cooled diesel engine with direct injection.

 In 1964, the company introduced entire new families of air-cooled diesel engines for fishing boats and the industrial machine markets.

 The year 1974 saw the introduction of a new series of high-speed (4,200 rpm) HR-series, pre-combustion chamber, water-cooled, turbocharged engines.

 The Alfa Romeo Alfetta, produced in Arese, rolled off the line with a VM Motori engine under the bonnet in 1979, signaling VM's move to the OEM automotive market.
 This was Italy's first turbodiesel engine.
 The engines still retained some maritime features, such as individual heads for each cylinder - a design which made it easier to produce different cylinder configurations.

 During the 1980s, British Leyland chose VM engines as the smoothest, most petrol-like units available for diesel models of their Range Rover and Rover SD1; the choice continued with the later Rover 800.

 The Covini B24, T40 and C36 models all used VM Motori turbodiesel engines ranging from 4 to 6 cylinders.

 The after-cooled, electronic-combustion, "Turbotronic" engine was unveiled in 1990.
 It was supplied to Alfa Romeo, Chrysler, Ford, General Motors, and Rover.

-In 1995, when OEM automotive sales accounted for 75% of income, a major deal with Chrysler saw agreements to supply engines for their Jeep Grand Cherokee and Voyager (2.5-litre) models.
+In 1995, when OEM automotive sales accounted for 75% of income, a major deal with Chrysler saw agreements to supply engines for their Jeep Cherokee, Jeep Grand Cherokee and Voyager (2.5-litre) models.
 VM Motori's 2.8-litre common rail turbodiesel engine was chosen for the Jeep Liberty CRD(Cherokee in Europe).
 The 2005 and later Chrysler Grand Voyager and 2012 model year Chevrolet Colorado That sale in Thailand is also fitted with the VM 2.8-litre (R428) engine.